v-vong3/csulb/cecs_343/demo/patterns-demo/creational/builder/README.md

 ## Disadvantages

-* Adds additional objects to maintain (Builder object and interface)
+* Adds additional objects to maintain (i.e. the Builder object and interface)
-* Unable to enforce during compile-time that every required member is set other than throwing an exception during Build()
+* Unable to enforce, during compile-time, that all required members are set other than by throwing an exception during the creation step (i.e. the _Build()_ method)